vaadin/flow/CONTRIBUTING.md

 ## Solve only one problem per patch

 If your description starts to get long, that's a sign that you probably need to split up your patch.
-See “Only one logical change per patch”
+See “Only one logical change per patch”.

 Describe your changes in imperative mood, e.g. "make xyzzy do frotz".
 If the patch fixes a logged bug entry, refer to that bug entry by number or URL.